aselshall/eds/HW/HW3.md

 - Unexecused late submissions received after the deadline will incur a penalty of 20% per day of the total possible points
 - Once the solutions and grades are posted, late unexecused submissions will not be accepted, and a score of zero will be assigned

-## Problem 1: Exploratory data analysis with Pandas (65 Points)
+## Problem 1: Exploratory data analysis with Pandas (100 points)

 ### Tasks
 Perform the following tasks:
-1. Repeat the steps in Lessons 10 - 12 Pansas Primer using a dataset of your interest
+1. Repeat the steps in Lessons 10 - 14 Pansas Primer using a dataset of your interest
 2. Apply a Pandas method that was not introduced in class in your data analysis
 3. Present noteworthy information uncovered from your data exploration
 4. Document your use of AI-LLM in improving your learning and productivity